 Any shop that has Johnny Cash’s Folsom Prison album playing (as it was one morning) when we walked in already has been raised up a notch in our eyes!
-Backroom Wines is a boutique wine shop with a very good selection of wines from mainly small producers.
-Everything is laid out very nicely – the shop is clean and well organized.
+Backroom Wines is a boutique wine shop with an excellent selection of wines focusing on primarily small producers with an emphasis on Napa based producers but also carry a fine selection of both domestic and international wines.
+The wines are laid out very nicely – the shop is clean and well organized.

 Sometimes their “house wine” is offered for tasting at the bar.
-Often times winemakers will have additional barrels of premium wine that for whatever reason doesn’t fit into their winemaking program.
+Often times winemakers will have additional barrels of premium wine that for whatever reason doesn’t fit into their wine making program.
 Backroom Wines’ Corsair is such a wine.
 It is a Napa Valley Cabernet Sauvignon that Dan sourced from one of his friends who makes a semi cult wine up valley.
-Corsair is produced in extremely small quantities (the 2008 was 150 cases) and is only available at the store.
-As Dan says, “as it turns out, college mascots make good names for wine labels”!
-Corsair refers to a French Pirate, a WWII fighter plane, a computer memory company…and now a Napa Cabernet!
+Corsair is produced in extremely small quantities (the 2008 was 150 cases) and was only available at the store.
+As Dan originally told us, “As it turns out, college mascots make good names for wine labels”.
+Corsair refers to a French Pirate, a WWII fighter plane, a computer memory company…and eventually a Napa Cabernet.

 All events are scheduled well ahead of time so check their website for details.
 Speaking of their website, it is often updated and is a treasure trove of information including their newsletter, featured wine section and the wine diary.
-Be sure to signup for their mailing list as almost weekly you will find an email with a plethora of wine information; it is a great resource for the latest Napa wines to hit the market.
+Be sure to sign up for their mailing list as almost weekly you will find an email with a plethora of wine information; it is a great resource for the latest Napa wines to hit the market.
 This is the email list we subscribe to in order to discover latest releases and the newest commercial wine producers in the valley and beyond.